BeAPI/wp-redirect-loop/README.md

-# Redirect Loop Detector
+# WP Redirect Loop

-Detect and break redirect loop from wp_redirect.
+Prevent redirect loops with wp_redirect() function

 If your installation has debug mode activated, any redirect loop will trigger a wp_die screen.

 ## Installation

-Just add the mu-plugin to your project.
+Just add the plugin to your project (as regular or mu plugin).